Sillvernhancs/UIC-Class-Registration-Automator/README.md

 # UIC-class-yoinker
-Install python before hand.
+Make sure to have installed Python before hand

-run run.bat file to start.
+-  Run the file "run.bat"

-enter netid, password.
+-  Enter netID and password (promise sussy bussiness)

-enter CRNS, must be more than 1 class.
+-  Enter CRNS, must be more than 1 class, use # finish.